Godiesc/Chameleons-Beauty/README.md

 # Adapted to "Beautiful" Themes

-You should install the themes from firefox add-ons web page: https://addons.mozilla.org/es/firefox/user/7024772/
+You should install the themes from firefox add-ons web page:<a href= "https://addons.mozilla.org/es/firefox/user/7024772/"> Here </a>

-The dark theme is: https://addons.mozilla.org/es/firefox/addon/beautiful-opera-gx-proton/

 ![Splash3CamaleonThemes3](https://user-images.githubusercontent.com/22057609/122129403-a85bb580-cdfb-11eb-8699-aaba1ff4d1e4.jpg)